mit-biomimetics/pkGym/README.md

 # gpuGym - a clone of legged_gym #
 This repository is a port of legged_gym from the good folk over at RSL.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.
-**Maintainer**: Nikita Rudin
-**Affiliation**: Robotic Systems Lab, ETH Zurich
-**Contact**: rudinn@ethz.ch

 ### Useful Links ###
 Project website: https://leggedrobotics.github.io/legged_gym/